mrocklin/distributed/docs/source/scheduling/scheduling-state.rst

-    The set ``unrunnable`` contains keys that are not currently able to run, probably because they have a user defined restriction (described below) that is not met by any avaialble worker.
+    The set ``unrunnable`` contains keys that are not currently able to run, probably because they have a user defined restriction (described below) that is not met by any available worker.
 These keys are waiting for an appropriate worker to join the network before computing.

 * **retrictions:** ``{key: {hostnames}}``: